NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-21-R-Timeseries-Hierarchical-Data-Format-HDF5.md

     ## 5 0.007666423  0.01788372
     ## 6 0.007920616  0.01831239

     #generate a quick plot of the data, type=l for "line"
     plot(temp$mean,type='l')

 ![ ]({{ site.baseurl }}/images/rfigs/2015-05-21-R-Timeseries-Hierarchical-Data-Format-HDF5/readPlotData-1.png)

 We can make our plot look nicer by adding date values to the x axis.
-However, in order to list dates o the X axis, we need to assign the date field a date format so that R knows how to read and organize the labels on the axis.
+However, in order to list dates on the X axis, we need to assign the date field a date format so that R knows how to read and organize the labels on the axis.

     # Let's clean up the plot abovet.
 We can first add dates to the x axis.